STUDENT CONDUCT PROCEDURE

 3.7 Penalties Matrix

-3.7.1.1 Illustrative examples of misconduct and penalty ranges.
+3.7.1.1 Provide illustrative examples of types of misconduct and corresponding penalty ranges;

 4.0 RELATED DOCUMENTS